Webhook Integration for Developers

 // Example: Trigger alerts

-// if (event_type === 'LOGIN_ERROR' && event.error === 'invalid_user_credentials') {
+// if (eventType === 'LOGIN_ERROR' && event.error === 'invalid_user_credentials') {

-// await alerting.checkBruteForce(username, ip_address);
+// await alerting.checkBruteForce(username, ipAddress);

 // }